 We all know the famous polar bear that calls this region their home.
 However, there are an exciting species the Narwhal.
 Because they have a long tusk projecting from their noses, we gave them the nickname “unicorn of the sea.”
 Their tusks can grow up to 3 meters long.

-For more interesting facts about the Arctic – lease read here.
+For more interesting facts about the Arctic – lease read NatGeo.

 Please enjoy more of our Arctic landscape photographs, or discover our Arctic wildlife the Polar bears.
-Our landscape photographs you can license or buy a fine art photographic print.
+Our landscape photographs you can license as stock images or buy fine art photographic prints as wall art online.